Carroll County Trust Company is a small town community bank established in 1919.

 In 1934, Carroll County Trust Company purchased the assets of The Banking House of Wilcoxson and Co.

 In 1986, the Carroll County Trust Company formed the holding company, Carroll County Bancshares.

-Since the Carroll County Trust Company was started, it has been served by 10 different presidents: C.G.
+Since the Carroll County Trust Company was started, it has been served by 11 different presidents: C.G.
 Bowers, J.W.
 Higginbottom, George McDonald, Martin J. Schmidt, Dr. R.W.
-Cowherd, Ralph T. Haynes, Marvin J. Flick, Cliff Cowherd, Larry G. Freeman, and Benjamin G. Polen.
+Cowherd, Ralph T. Haynes, Marvin J. Flick, Cliff Cowherd, Larry G. Freeman, Benjamin G. Polen, and Kevin Brown.